ionic-team/capacitor-site/pages/docs/v3/plugins/ios.md

 To get started, first generate a plugin as shown in the [Getting Started](/docs/plugins/creating-plugins) section of the Plugin guide.

-Next, open `my-plugin/ios/Plugin.xcworkspace` in Xcode.
+Next, open `echo/ios/Plugin.xcworkspace` in Xcode.
+You then want to navigate to the .swift file for your plugin.

+For example, for a plugin with the Plugin Class Name `Echo`, you should open `EchoPlugin.swift`.

 ## Plugin Basics

 A Capacitor plugin for iOS is a simple Swift class that extends `CAPPlugin` and has some exported methods that will be callable from JavaScript.

-Once your plugin is generated, you can start editing it by opening `Plugin.swift`.

 ### Simple Example